sbardian/gatsby-plugin-breadcrumb/README.md

           crumbLabel: "HomeCustom",
           crumbSeparator: " / ",
         },
-        // optional: if you are using path prefix
+        // usePathPrefix: optional, if you are using pathPrefix above
         usePathPrefix: '/blog',
       }
     }